A Pseudo-Polynomial Algorithm for Mean Payoff Stochastic Games with Perfect Information and Few Random Positions: Ergodic BWR-games

 Since $M_h \leq \frac{3}{4}M_{h-1}$ for $h=1,2,\ldots$, the maximum number of such phases until we reach the required accuracy is at most $H=\log_{4/3}\left(\frac{M_0}{\eps}\right)$.
 Putting all the above together, we get that the total running time is at most

 Noting that $M_0 \leq R$ and $M_H \geq \eps$, the lemma follows.

 We now give an upper bound on the required accuracy $\eps$.

-\begin{lemma} Consider a Markov chain $\cM=(G,P)$ with $k$ positions in which all the entries of the transition matrix $P$ are rational numbers with common denominator $D$.
+\begin{lemma} Consider a Markov chain $\cM=(G=(V,E),P)$ with $n$ positions among which $k$ are random and in which all the entries of the transition matrix $P$ are rational numbers with common denominator $D$.
 Assume that $\cM$ has only one absorbing class.
 Let $p^*$ be the limiting distribution starting form any position.
-Then $p^*(v)$, for all positions $v$, are rational numbers with common denominator at most $\sqrt{k}2^{k/2}D^{k}$. \end{lemma} \proof Consider the system of equations defining $p^*$: $p^*(I-P)=0$ and $\bone^Tp^*=1$.
-Let us multiply by $D$ all the equations of this system and note that all coefficients of the resulting system of equations are integers in $[-D,D]$.
-The value of each component in the solution is given by $\Delta'/\Delta$, where $\Delta$ is the determinant of a non-singular $k\times k$ submatrix of the resulting system, and $\Delta'$ is the determinant of a $k\times k$ integer matrix.
-It follows by Hadamard's inequality that $\Delta\le \sqrt{k}2^{k/2}D^{k}$, as the sum of the entries of each row of $P$ is one.
+Then $p^*(v)$, for all positions $v$, are rational numbers with common denominator at most $(k+1)n(2D)^{k+3}$. \end{lemma} \proof For $v\in V$, let $\cR(v)$ be the set of positions that can reach $v$ by a directed path in $G$, all whose internal positions (if any) are in $V_B\cup V_W$.
+Note that $\cR(v)\cap V_R\neq\emptyset$ for each $v\in V_B\cup V_W$.
+Otherwise, there is a position $v\in V_B\cup V_W$ such that no random position in $V$ can reach $v$, implying by the strong connectivity of $G$ that $V_R=\emptyset$, and hence $\cM$ must be a Hamiltonian cycle on deterministic positions with $p^*(v)=\frac{1}{n}$ for all $v\in V$.